boltops-tools/terraspace-docs/_docs/config/backend/examples/azurerm.md

     * app2-dev
     * app2-prod

-We then know exactly what app and env the resources within the Azure Resource Groups belong to.
-IE: VMs, DBs, Firewalls, etc. This makes it easy to identify resources as well as clean up resources.
+Azure Resource groups help know the exact resources that belong to an app-env.
+IE: VMs, DBs, Firewalls, etc. It becomes easy to identify and clean up resources.

-There are definitely some resources that are more env-focused, though.
-For example, AKS clusters.
-It often makes sense to have a dev cluster and deploy your applications onto that cluster.
-You get container density as a benefit.
+There are some resources that are more env-focused.
+AKS clusters are a good example.
+It often makes sense to share a dev cluster and deploy your applications onto that cluster.
+Container density and less maintenance overhead are benefits.

-The default `resource_group_name` and is env-focused and accounts for the use-case of shared resources like AKS clusters nicely.
+The default `resource_group_name` is env-focused and nicely accounts for the use-case of shared resources like AKS clusters.

     resource_group_name = "<%= expansion(':ENV-:LOCATION') %>"

 It does not account for app-env focused resources, though.
-Since Terraspace does not know what app name, it does not include it.
-One approach is to more dynamically configure resource_group_name like so:
+Since Terraspace does not know what app name, you need to provide the context.
+One approach is to configure resource_group_name more dynamically:

 config/terraform/backend.tf: